longpham2211/WinnerZ/readme.md

 *   `winnerz.open(path_or_bytes)`: The recommended global method to open a PDF.
 It utilizes an intelligent global caching mechanism to prevent redundant initializations and file I/O overhead.
 *   `winnerz.preload_fonts(fonts_dir)`: Pre-loads fonts into memory from a specified directory to accelerate bulk text-insertion tasks.
-*   `winnerz.measure_text_width(text, font_path, font_size, is_bold=False, is_italic=False)`: Uses HarfBuzz and FreeType in C++ to precisely measure the horizontal pixel width of a text string.
-Crucial for calculating word-wrap and alignments before insertion.

 ## Class Reference